lucoalove/TextgameSyntax/README.md

 - `THATDOES` Code that runs if the choice is selected.
   - If provided a boolean statement, the choice will only be selectable if it evaluates to true, otherwise, the choice will be grayed out.

-What hasn't been planned is dynamic scene content (i.e. having the same layout for 10 different random encounters).
+What hasn't been planned is dynamic scene content (ie. displaying variables or displaying different content within a scene depending on the value of an expression).

 ## Functional code